UBC Blogs Guide

 Log in to UBC Blogs and create an account

-3. If this is your first time logging in, follow the prompts to complete signing up for your UBC Blogs account.
+2. If this is your first time logging in, follow the prompts to finish setting up your UBC Blogs account.

 Create a new website with UBC Blogs

-You can create your website with or without using Canvas.
-Using Canvas, you will not be able to select your site name (which forms part of the web address), as it will be set based on your Canvas course.
-But using Canvas will let you add a UBC Blogs link to your Canvas course.
-Students who click this link will be added to your website as "Authors", meaning that they can automatically contribute content to your website.
+You can create your website with or without linking it to your Canvas course.
+Linking with Canvas will let you add a UBC Blogs link to your Canvas course.
+Students who click this link will by default be added to your website as "Authors", meaning they can contribute content to your website.
+However, linking with Canvas will not let you select your site name (which forms part of the web address), as it will be set to the name of your Canvas course.

 1. Go to the UBC Blogs sign-up page.

-• If you get an error in going to this page, follow the steps above to log in to UBC Blogs and create an account.
+• If you receive an error message when attempting to visit this page, follow the steps in the accordion section above to log in to UBC Blogs and create an account.

 2. Fill in the form:

 • Site Name - The site name will form part of the web address of your new website.
-All UBC Blogs have an address that starts with "blogs.ubc.ca" and then incorporates your site name.
-Note that the site name cannot be changed after you create it, so make sure you pick something that fits your website's purpose.
+All UBC Blogs have an address that starts with "blogs.ubc.ca" and incorporates your site name.
+Note that the site name cannot be changed after you create it, so use wording that fits your website's purpose.

-• Site Title - The site title visibly adds a title to your website, but it does not affect the web address.
+• Site Title - The site title adds a visible title to your website, but it does not affect the web address.
 You can change your site title at any time.

 • Site Language - Choose to display your website in English or French.

 • Privacy - You can allow search engines to index this website.
 Indexing means the website can be searched for and found by anyone on the internet.
-You can change this setting at any time; however, your website will not be removed from the search results immediately.
+You can change this setting at any time; however, an indexed website will not be removed from the search results immediately if you remove index permissions.

 3. Click Create Site.

-4. Find the UBC Blogs menu item, click the options menu (the 3 vertical dots), and choose Enable.
+3. Find the UBC Blogs menu item, click the three vertical dots (options icon), and choose Enable.

-7. If you want to change the default "Author" WordPress role given to students who join your website so that they become a "Subscriber" instead, you can optionally email LT.hub@ubc.ca with the following:
+6. If you want to change the default "Author" WordPress role given to students who join your website so they become a "Subscriber" instead, you can optionally contact us at the LT Hub with the following:

 • the web address of your UBC Blogs website